 The cars will also sport a new user interface with a re-designed multi-media controller, including an 8.8-inch control center display and a new satellite navigation system equipped with 3D maps, landscape topography, guided tours enhanced points of interest.
 Other features include front, rear, and top-view camera systems with parking sensors.
 The car will come with a V12 direct injection engine under the hood that gives the car a new 8-speed automatic gearbox and improved fuel consumption.

 “TAKE THE BEST THAT EXISTS AND MAKE IT BETTER” PRESENTING THE ROLLS-ROYCE PHANTOM SERIES II

-In the first half of the 20th century, Sir Henry Royce famously urged his employees to strive for perfection in all that they did – and “to take the best that exists and make it better”.
-Today Rolls-Royce Motor Cars continues to embrace the finest principles of its founding father by proudly presenting Phantom Series II at the 2012 Geneva Motor Show.
+In the first half of the 20th century, Sir Henry Royce famously urged his employees to strive for perfection in all that they did – and “to take the best that exists and make it better.”
+Today Rolls-Royce Motor Cars continue to embrace its founding father’s finest principles by proudly presenting Phantom Series II at the 2012 Geneva Motor Show.

 New LED lighting:

-Rolls-Royce Director of Design, Ian Cameron, likens the evolution of Phantom Series II design to a “familiar theme, lit in a different way”.
+Rolls-Royce Director of Design, Ian Cameron, likens the evolution of Phantom Series II design to a “familiar theme, lit differently.”
 And Phantom’s striking new front-end, with re-styled bumpers and rectangular light apertures, perhaps best encapsulates the essence of the significant changes that lie beneath.